serge-m/serge-m.github.io/content/2016/12/Raspberry-pi-link.md

 [[Arduino] With adafruit motor shield v2](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino?view=all) Based on PCA9685 and TB6612 MOSFET drivers with 1.2A per channel current capability ( up to 3A peak for approx 20ms at a time)

-[[Raspberry]Drive a DC motor forward and in reverse with variable speed](https://learn.adafruit.com/adafruit-raspberry-pi-lesson-9-controlling-a-dc-motor?view=all) (with l293d, adafruit lesson 9)
+[[Raspberry] Drive a DC motor forward and in reverse with variable speed](https://learn.adafruit.com/adafruit-raspberry-pi-lesson-9-controlling-a-dc-motor?view=all) (with l293d, adafruit lesson 9)

-[[Micropython board]control  dc motor with pca9685](https://learn.adafruit.com/micropython-hardware-pca9685-dc-motor-and-stepper-driver?view=all)
+[[Micropython board] Control  dc motor with pca9685](https://learn.adafruit.com/micropython-hardware-pca9685-dc-motor-and-stepper-driver?view=all)

-[[Raspberry]Video with just simple transistor scheme and with L293D controller](https://www.youtube.com/watch?v=W7cV9_W12sM)
+[[Raspberry] Video with just simple transistor scheme and with L293D controller](https://www.youtube.com/watch?v=W7cV9_W12sM)

-[[Raspberry]using L293D and 4N35 opto isolator](https://medium.com/@seyoum14/using-a-dc-motor-to-run-a-propeller-with-raspberry-pi-e5a570864e6f#.q7qutomrv)
+[[Raspberry] using L293D and 4N35 opto isolator](https://medium.com/@seyoum14/using-a-dc-motor-to-run-a-propeller-with-raspberry-pi-e5a570864e6f#.q7qutomrv)

 [[Arduino] 1 bidirectional DC motor using small DRV8871 motor driver](https://learn.adafruit.com/adafruit-drv8871-brushed-dc-motor-driver-breakout?view=all)
 Up to 45V and 3.6A of motor control